 ii Art loans

 Significant loans were involved in the great art exhibitions Brazil hosted in 2019.
-The 'Tarsila Popular' exhibition, for instance, at the São Paulo Museum of Art (Masp), presented works by Tarsila do Amaral belonging to private collections and institutions from various countries, such as Brazil itself, Spain, France, Russia and Argentina, with particular attention to Abaporu,17 an oil on canvas owned by the Buenos Aires Latin-American Art Museum and deemed to be the artist's masterpiece.
-The Masp has announced plans to hold an exhibition of works by Vincent van Gogh in 2025 – a five-year advance booking is necessary for loans of works by an artist of the calibre of the Dutch master.18
+The 'Tarsila Popular' exhibition, for instance, at the São Paulo Museum of Art (MASP), presented works by Tarsila do Amaral belonging to private collections and institutions from various countries, such as Brazil itself, Spain, France, Russia and Argentina, with particular attention on Abaporu,24 an oil on canvas owned by the Buenos Aires Latin-American Art Museum and deemed to be the artist's masterpiece.
+The MASP has announced plans to hold an exhibition of works by Vincent van Gogh in 2025 – a five-year advance booking is necessary for loans of works by an artist of the calibre of the Dutch master.25

-Despite this scenario, Brazilian law has no rules concerning immunity from suit or seizure for artworks and collections on loan.
+Despite the flourishing art scene, Brazilian law has no rules concerning immunity from suit or seizure for artworks and collections on loan.

 iii Cross-border transactions